amiehe-essomba/BlackMamba/PROJECT_DESCRIPTION.md

 - [ ] Type annotations: Black Mamba supports the use of type annotations, which can help improve code readability and maintainability.

+## INTEGRATED DEVELOPMENT ENVIRONMEMNT (IDE)
+<p align="letf">Black Mamba is a modern object-oriented programming language used for developing AI, ML, and DL models.
+It is designed to be easy to learn and use while being powerful enough to enable developers to create complex AI models.
+Black Mamba is inspired by other popular programming languages such as Python, Ruby, and Java, and is designed to be flexible and scalable.</p>

+<p align="letf">**Pegasus** is an integrated development environment (IDE) for Black Mamba, providing a complete suite of tools and features to help developers write, test, and debug their AI, ML, and DL code.
+Orion includes a sophisticated code editor, a powerful debugger, and an intuitive user interface.
+It is also beginner-friendly while offering enough features for professional developers.</p>

+<p align="letf">**Orion** is also an IDE for Black Mamba, focusing more on automating development tasks for AI, ML, and DL.
+It offers code generation and deployment tools to allow developers to save time and reduce development errors.
+Pegasus is designed to be extensible, allowing developers to add custom plugins and modules to extend the IDE's capabilities for AI, ML, and DL.</p>

 ## CONCLUSION: